mdeependu/Design-and-Analysis-of-Algorithms/README.md

-These are some codes of Design and Analysis of Algorithm made by me.
+These are some programs of Design and Analysis of Algorithm made by me.